 There is a bright, open kitchen in my dream home.
 One with a small but functional island that fits two bar stools.
 In my dream bathroom, there is a bathtub near a window.
 Paolo’s dream home has a small office with a door he can close.
 All in all, we’re not talking outrageous dreams.
 Yet still.
 They won’t all fit into our small space in Bardonecchia.

-Hardest Part of Renovating a Home in Italy
+Cons of Renovating in Italy

 Today Paolo and I went over our second set of plans for our Italian home renovation with our architect.
 I’d like to share how excited I am with you, but the truth is I’m underwhelmed.
 Here are the three hardest reality checks most expats will face during an Italian home renovation in 2020.